freeCodeCamp/guide/src/pages/java/control-flow/index.md

 *   `nested statements`

 Any of the previous control flows can be nested.
-Which means you can have nested `if`,`if..else`and`switch..case`statements. i.e., you can have any combination of these statements within the other and there is no limitation to the depth of`nesting`.
+Which means you can have nested `if`,`if..else`and`switch..case`statements. i.e., you can have any combination of these statements within the other and there is no limitation to the depth of`nesting`. if there are many cases to a single problem then it is advisable to use switch case typeof control statement

 For example, let's consider the following scenario: